 Unfortunately, cooking can take time which can be pretty frustrating and intimidating.
 When you’re working 9 to 5 every day, the last thing you want to do is waste some of your precious free time chopping onions and preparing legumes every day.

-If this sounds like a common frustration you experience, then it may be time to start meal prepping.
+If this sounds like a common frustration you experience, then it may be time to start meal prep.

-There are a whole bunch of reasons why meal prepping is a good idea.
+There are a whole bunch of reasons why meal prep is a good idea.
 Here are just a few.

 One common misconception is that healthy eating and cooking everyday is just too expensive.
-Well, we’re here to bust that myth!
+Well, I’m here to bust that myth!
 Meal prepping can actually save you quite a bit of a cash.

 This is because you will be able to buy items in bulk and use some of that freezer space for some good.
 If you cook large volumes of food, you can often freeze it and put it aside for another day.